RoseSalah/list-invoices/README.md

 |----------------|--------------
 |   `config.py`  | Handles OAuth2 flow: building authorization URL, receiving callback, exchanging code for tokens, and saving credentials to `.env`.
 |   `fetch.py`   | Fetches invoices from the Wafeq API, supports pagination and CSV export, and refreshes tokens automatically when needed.
-|     `.env`     | Configuration file for API credentials, organization ID, and pagination settings.
+|     `.env`     | Configuration file for base URLs, API credentials and endpoints, and pagination settings.
 | `invoices.csv` | Code Result: fetched invoices from the organization.

 ---